wpaven/neo4j-microsoft-fabric-intro/README.md

 At the time of this writing, I used trial versions of both products.
 The trial version of Fabric did not come with CoPilot.

 ## Getting Started

+To begin, we need to get some data into a Microsoft Fabic Lakehouse.
+- Login to Fabric
+- Select 'My workspace'
+- Click 'New Item'
+- Select Lakehouse
+- In the modal that pops up, give the lakehouse a name.
+I named mine 'Lakehouse1'
+- Click Create

+Now you will see Lakehouse1 available in the left pane as a chiclet tile to be selected.
+Click the Lakehouse1 tile to load the lakehouse pane.

+In this pane we see Lakehouse1 has 2 subfolders for Tables and Files.
+Both of which are currently empty.
+We want to create subfolders for our example data as well as the spark driver and additionally for any export from Neo4j.

+- Click the 3 ellipsis to the right of the Files folder
+- Select 'New subfolder'
+- Name the folder 'Northwind'
+- Click 'Create'

+Repeat the above to create a folder named 'Drivers' and another named 'ExportFromNeo4j'

+This creates the Northwind Folder.
+In the Northwind folder we can load our Northwind data.
+The Northwind dataset is [available as csv files here](https://github.com/neo4j-graph-examples/northwind/tree/main/import).
+To load the files:
+- Click the 3 ellipsis to right of the Northwind Folder
+- Select Upload
+- Select Upload files
+- Select the .csv files to be uploaded
+- Click Upload

+We now have our sample data in the Lakehouse.